 I love anything with “creamy” in the name.
 I’m a sucker for any dish made with cream cheese, heavy cream, or even sour cream!
 These definitely didn’t disappoint.
 The enchilada filling is very rich, creamy, and flavorful, and we think it made the dish heartier and more filling.

 These came from my eMeals Low Calorie Meal Plan, which I LOVE because it gives me such variety in my meal plans and always stays below 500 calories per meal!
+And not only is it low calorie, but spinach is well-known as a superfood!
+This article from Cooking Detective explains the health benefits of spinach.
+I learned that spinach can help clear up acne.
+Who knew?!

 - 1 lb 90% lean ground beef